-Many nations are represented by the symbol of an animal.
+Many nations are represented by an animal.
 Normally, they choose one whose characteristics reflect those of the country: The United Kingdom chose the brave lion and the United States claims the majestic bald eagle.
 What animal do you think represents France? … The barnyard rooster.

 Of course, France has other symbols – such as Marianne, the tricolor flag, the national anthem, etc. But the oldest emblem of France is the Gallic rooster (or le coq gaulois in French).
 In fact, it was used to represent the people of this region before they were even French.